Diem (digital currency): Diem Association

-Seven other companies had been named as Libra Association members in the initial June 2019 announcement, but left before the first Libra meeting on 14 October 2019: Booking Holdings, eBay, Mastercard, Mercado Pago, PayPal, Stripe and Visa Inc. Visa chairman and CEO Alfred F. Kelly clarified in July that Visa had not joined, but had signed a nonbinding letter of intent; and that "no one has yet officially joined."
+Seven other companies had been named as Libra Association members in the initial June 2019 announcement, but left before the first Libra meeting on October 14, 2019: Booking Holdings, eBay, Mastercard, Mercado Pago, PayPal, Stripe and Visa Inc. Visa chairman and CEO Alfred F. Kelly clarified in July that Visa had not joined, but had signed a nonbinding letter of intent; and that "no one has yet officially joined."
 He said that factors determining whether Visa would, in fact, join included "the ability of the association to satisfy all the requisite regulatory requirements."
-Vodafone joined the association in October 2019, but left in January 2020, saying they preferred to work on their mobile banking subsidiary M-Pesa.
+Vodafone joined the association in October 2019 but left in January 2020, saying they preferred to work on their mobile banking subsidiary M-Pesa.

 Press coverage around the initial Libra announcement noted the absence of Apple Pay, Google Pay, Amazon and of any banks.
 Banking executives had been reluctant to join due to uncertainties surrounding regulation and feasibility of the scheme.
 In late February 2020, e-commerce site Shopify and cryptocurrency brokerage Tagomi joined.

-The association hopes to grow to 100 members with an equal vote.
+The association hoped to grow to 100 members with an equal vote.
 In late April 2020, the payment processing company, Checkout.com, announced they would be joining the association.
-In May 2020, Singapore state investor Temasek Holdings, cryptocurrency investor Paradigm and private equity firm Slow Ventures announced they would join the association.
+In May 2020, Singapore state investor Temasek Holdings, cryptocurrency investor Paradigm Operations and private equity firm Slow Ventures announced they would join the association.
 Libra Association was renamed to Diem Association on December 1, 2020, as part of the rebranding from Libra to Diem.

 Reception

-The project has faced criticism and opposition from central banks.
-The use of a cryptocurrency and blockchain for the implementation has been questioned.
+The project faced criticism, as well as opposition from central banks.
+The use of a cryptocurrency and blockchain for the implementation was questioned.